fukurosan/Jhaystack/docs/comparison.md

 ```
 Note that the data type of both the term and context could be anything.

 You can also nest the built in comparison functions in Jhaystack.
-This is useful if, for instance, you want two comparison functions to be of equal worth, or if you want to overwrite the default settings of the built in function.
-Joining strategies can often times have a positive impact on performance, since Jhaystack won't have to traverse through the dataset multiple times.
+This is useful if, for instance, you want to overwrite the default settings of the built in function.

 Example:
 ```javascript